How to make your kitchen smell amazing: make this butternut squash spinach lasagna.

 - Preheat your oven to 400 F.

-- Add the cooked spinach and entire container of ricotta cheese (16 oz) to a bowl.
-Add salt, pepper, sage, rosemary and thyme.
-Mix well until combined and set aside or in the fridge.
+- Add the spinach and entire container of ricotta cheese to a bowl.
+Add sage, rosemary, thyme and salt & pepper to taste.
+Mix well until combined and set aside.

-- When the squash is done roasting, carefully scoop out the seeds and discard them.
-Then scoop out the cooked butternut squash flesh and transfer it to a food processor or blender.
-Add the milk, salt and pepper to the butternut squash and blend until smooth.
-Taste, adjust spices and blend again if needed.
+- Add the cooked squash to a food processor or blender.
+Add the milk, salt, and pepper to the butternut squash and blend until smooth.
+The consistency should be similar to marinara sauce.
+Taste, adjust seasonings, and blend again if needed.

 - Top the first layer of noodles with half of the ricotta/spinach mixture.
 Then add 1/4 cup of mozzarella cheese, followed by 1/3 cup parmesan cheese.
 Top with another layer of noodles.

 - Add a layer of butternut squash puree on top of the noodles.
-(Make sure you’ll have enough left for a generous amount for the last layer!).
+(Make sure you'll have enough left for a generous amount for the last layer!).
 Then add 1/4 cup of mozzarella cheese, followed by 1/3 cup parmesan cheese.
-Top with another layer of noodles* (I accidentally didn’t make enough noodles so I skipped that layer and just put ricotta on top of the puree!
-It still tastes good).
+Top with another layer of noodles.

 - Top the new layer of noodles with the remaining ricotta mixture, followed by 1/4 cup mozzarella cheese and 1/3 cup parmesan cheese.
 Then add the last layer of noodles.

 - Add the remaining butternut squash puree to the last layer of noodles, followed by the rest of your mozzarella cheese.
-Bake, covered, for 30 minutes at 375F.
+Bake, covered, for 30 minutes.
 You can remove the cover for the last 10 minutes of baking!

 Thanks,